MinaFujisawa/Flash-Number/README.md

 The one of the brain training games from the video game console called Brain Age by Nintendo.

 # Rule
 Numbers appear in boxes for a short period of time.
-Afterwards, you must touch the boxes on the touch screen from lowest number to highest by memorizing the numbers.
+Afterwards, you must touch the boxes from lowest number to highest by memorizing the numbers.

 If you select a wrong number twice, you lose.